jenni-niels/jenni-niels.github.io/_pages/about.md

 research group at Tisch College of Tufts University led by Moon Duchin.
 At the lab, I work on a variety of research projects and software development.

 I graduated from Tufts University in 2019, where I studied computer science and math.
+My research interests are at the intersection of theoretical computer science, social justice, law and public policy.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.